yashpathack/Supervised-Machine-Learning/Reducing Loss.md

-# Training a model using an iterative approach
+# Training a model using an Iterative Approach
 How to chose a set of model parameters?<br>
 We need a direction to go into parameter space.
 To minimize the loss.<br>
 One way is to compute the gradient i.e the derivative of the loss function with the model parameter. <br>